edmore/benchit/README.md

-Run all my Project benchmarks and pipe the results to a file
+Run Go(lang) benchmarks and pipe the results to a file.